After admissions selection, results are posted in your account here at Universityadmissions.se in the 'Application' section.

 Understanding your results

-There are several different results you may find on your admissions application.
+There are several different results you may find on your notification of selection results.

-This means that you've been offered a place in the course or programme.
+This means you've been offered a place in the course or programme.

 There are two reasons a course/programme is deleted: